noseka1/noseka1.github.io/source/_posts/2015-08-16-multiple-rhel-mirrors-on-a-single-machine.markdown

 ## Alternative solution

 I discovered an [upstream_sync](https://github.com/pyther/upstream_sync "upstream_sync") script that allows you to mirror multiple RHEL/CentOS repositories from a single machine.
 It uses a specific client SSL certificate and key to access each of the repositories.
-Depending on your situation, you might find this solution better than the approach described in this article.
+This solution is much simpler than the approach described in this article.